prof-rossetti/intro-to-python/notes/python/modules/os.md

 Use the `os` module perform command-line-style file and directory operations, and to access system environment variables.

-> NOTE: Windows users may need to modify the filepaths below by using different slashes.
+> NOTE: On Windows, the filepaths may need different slashes (i.e. `\`  vs. `/`).
+To mitigate this difference, we'll ideally follow the techniques suggested in the "Constructing Filepaths" section, to make filepaths that will work on any operating system.

 ## Directory Operations